New Zealand women's national rugby sevens team: Haka

+Compared with the hakas in fifteen-a-side rugby which are performed at the start of a game, the Sevens haka is performed after the last game of a tournament and is also performed by the team to honour a team members significant career milestones and at their weddings.
+It is performed by both team members and respective of their gender, coaches and support staff.

+Tournament records

 Rugby World Cup Sevens

-The Black Ferns Sevens have competed in all four World Cup Sevens for the Women's, and have made the final in all 4 tournaments.
-They have won 2 World Cups and have been runners-up twice.
+The Black Ferns Sevens have competed in all four World Cup Sevens for the Women's, and have made the final in all four tournaments.
+They have won two World Cups and have been runners-up twice.

 Summer Olympics

-New Zealand have played in 2 Summer Olympic Tournaments and have made the final in both competitions, but have a split record of 1-1.
+New Zealand have played in three Summer Olympic Tournaments and have made the final in all three competitions.
+In 2016, they were runners-up and have obtained back to back Gold Medals in the 2021 and 2024 tournaments.

 Commonwealth Games

-The Black Ferns Sevens have played in 2 Commonwealth Games Sevens Tournaments.
-They have made the Final once and would go on to win that tournament but lost in the Semi-Finals in the next one before placing 3rd overall.
+The Black Ferns Sevens have played in two Commonwealth Games Sevens Tournaments.
+They have made the Final once and would go on to win that tournament but lost in the semi-finals in the next one before placing 3rd overall.

 Oceania Women's Sevens Championship

-New Zealand have been the Oceania Women's Sevens Champions 4 times, while they have been runners-up 2 times and have been 3rd placed two times aswell.
-They did not compete in the 2015 and 2016 tournaments, and also in 2020 which was cancelled due to the Covid-19 pandemic.
+New Zealand have been the Oceania Women's Sevens Champions 4 times, while they have been runners-up 2 times and have been 3rd placed three times as well.
+They did not compete in the 2015 and 2016 tournaments, also in 2020 which was cancelled due to the COVID-19 pandemic, and in 2022.

 Women's Sevens Series

-The Black Ferns Sevens have dominated the Womens Sevens Series by winning 6 out of the 9 tournaments, and have been runners-up twice before placing 5th in a disrupted 2021-22 season.
-The 2020-21 season was cancelled due to the Covid-19 pandemic.
+The Black Ferns Sevens have dominated the Women's Sevens Series having by the completion of the 2024-25 series having won 349 of 387 games played, 8 out of the 12 seasons, been runners–up twice, placing 3rd in the 2023–24 season, and 5th in a disrupted 2021–22 season.
+The 2020–21 season was cancelled due to the COVID-19 pandemic.

+Beginning with the 2024-24 season the format changed to consist of a League champion awarded to the team with the most points over all tournaments prior to the last.
+The last tournament which featured only the top eight teams was a Grand Final with the winner of that tournament crowned Series champion.